ain-soph/ddb-extraction/README.md

 1. Download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html)
    At the end installation, remember to set `conda init` as yes (or run it manually).
 2. Create a python 3.10 environment by running `conda create -n py310 python=3.10`
+3. Activate your new environment: `conda activate py310`
-3. `pip install pyyaml`
+4. Install the required dependencies: `pip install pyyaml`
-4. Run the scripts following the previous example!
+5. Run the scripts following the previous example!

 ## Usage: